rebcabin/tangledown/README.md

 This program can run as a script or can be imported as a module.
 We get that hybrid vigor by the standard Python trick of testing `__name__` against `"__main__"`.

 Now, if you're reading this as a Jupyter notebook in Jupytext (as explained above), you'll see a little tiny cell just before the code below and just after the code below.
-This code is in a `tangle` tag that you can't see in the notebook.
+This code is in _the contents of_ a `tangle` tag that you can't see in the notebook.
 Those tiny cells contain the all-important `tangle` start and end tags.

 DON'T DELETE THE TINY CELLS (if you're reading this as a Jupyter notebok in Jupytext)